embedthis/goahead/README.md

 learned from GoAhead over 20 years of developing device management software.
 Talk to us about how to upgrade to Ioto at [Support](mailto:support@embedthis.com).

+## Security for Devices

+The European Union has introduced the Cyber Resilience Act (CRA), a regulation aimed at enhancing cybersecurity for IoT products.
+This legislation mandates that manufacturers ensure their products are secure throughout their entire lifecycle, from design to decommissioning.
+This requires that software updates are provided for the lifetime of the device.

+To meet this need, GoAhead now includes the [Embedthis Updater](src/updater/) library and command line utility that can be used to automatically download and apply software updates to all your GoAhead-enabled devices.
+The [EmbedThis Builder](https://www.embedthis.com/builder/) can be used to publish, distribute, manage and track software updates for your GoAhead devices.

 ## Licensing